jdbbackup/jdbbackup-docker/README.md

 You can easily pass a local file to the image using the --volume docker option:
 ```--volume /home/account/path/backupTasks.json:/tasks.json```

+### Available sources
+- mysql: //TODO

-## Available destinations
+### Available destinations
-- file: Saves the backup to a local file to a local file [see jdbbackup-core](). //TODO
+- file: Saves the backup to a local file to a local file [see jdbbackup-core](https://github.com/jdbbackup/jdbbackup-core).
 - sftp: Saves the backup to a sftp server [](). //TODO
 - s3: Saves the backup to an [Amazon S3](https://aws.amazon.com/s3/) bucket [](). //TODO
 - dropbox: Saves the backup to a [Dropbox](https://www.dropbox.com/) account [](). //TODO